anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: I think somehow, we learn who we really are and then live with that decision.
+Quote: Better than a thousand hollow words, is one word that brings peace.

-By: Eleanor Roosevelt
+By: The Buddha